wso2/docs-is/en/asgardeo/docs/guides/authorization/impersonation/user-impersonation.md

 ### Acquire Impersonated Access Token

 Token exchange grant type can be used exchange subject for an impersonated access token.
+Impersonated access token can be used as same as generic access token to access protected resources as impersonated user.

 **Request Format**
 ``` bash